 - 1. Building and implementing the supports and services as described in the POC; - 2.
-Assisting the beneficiary/family to use the findings of formal and informal assessments to develop and implement support strategies to achieve the personal outcomes defined and prioritized by the beneficiary in the POC;

-3. Being aware of and providing information to the beneficiary/family on potential community resources, including formal resources (SNAP Benefits, Supplemental Security Income, housing, Medicaid, etc.) and informal/natural resources, which may be useful in developing strategies to support the beneficiary in attaining their desired personal outcomes;

-- 4. Assisting with problem solving with the beneficiary, supports, and services providers; - 5.
-Assisting the beneficiary to initiate, develop, and maintain informal and natural support networks and to obtain the services identified in the POC assuring that they meet the beneficiary's individual needs; - 6.
+Assisting the beneficiary/family to use the findings of formal and informal assessments to develop and implement support strategies to achieve the personal outcomes defined and prioritized by the beneficiary in the POC; - 3.
+Being aware of and providing information to the beneficiary/family on potential community resources, including formal resources (SNAP Benefits, Supplemental Security Income, housing, Medicaid, Benefits Planning, etc.) and informal/natural resources, which may be useful in developing strategies to support the beneficiary in attaining his or her desired personal outcomes; - 4.
+Assisting with problem solving with the beneficiary, supports, and services providers; - 5.
+Assisting the beneficiary to initiate, develop, and maintain informal and natural support networks and to obtain the services identified in the POC assuring that they meet the beneficiary's individual needs and desires; - 6.
 Advocating on behalf of the beneficiary to assist in obtaining benefits, supports, or services, e.g., to help establish, expand, maintain and strengthen the beneficiary's informal and natural support networks by calling and/or visiting beneficiaries, community groups, organizations, or agencies with or on behalf of the beneficiary; - 7.
-Training and supporting the beneficiary in self-advocacy, e.g., selection of providers and utilization of community resources to achieve and maintain the desired outcomes: - 8.
+Training, supporting and/or connecting the beneficiary in self-advocacy groups, e.g., selection of providers and utilization of community resources to achieve and maintain the desired outcomes; - 8.
 Overseeing the service providers to ensure that the beneficiary receives appropriate services and outcomes as designed in the POC; - 9.
-Assisting the beneficiary to overcome obstacles, recognize potential opportunities, and develop creative opportunities; and - 10.
-Meeting with the beneficiary face-to-face in the beneficiary's home between a six and nine-month period and for each annual POC development, or more often if requested by the beneficiary/family.
+Assisting the beneficiary to overcome obstacles, recognize potential opportunities, and develop creative opportunities;